 The attractions of Cleveland and University Circle are just a short walk or ride away, and students can easily access all the area’s cultural and recreational attractions via public transportation, to which undergraduates are granted unlimited access.

-Case Western Reserve students enjoy more than 160 student organizations and activities to choose from.
+Case Western Reserve students enjoy nearly 200 student organizations and activities to choose from.
 They play out their potential with a Spartan athletic team, make their voices heard in a student government body, or soak up the spotlight in a performing arts group.
 There are academic and community service groups, as well as 37 religious, international, and cultural organizations.
 With nearly 80% of students living on campus, there are plenty of folks ready to join in the fun.

 Location: CWRU is the centerpiece of Cleveland’s University Circle, a one-square-mile flashpoint of culture, entertainment, and health care.
 Among the attractions just steps from our students’ doors are: